Nourish - What Is Sprouting, How to Get Started, And What Are The Health Benefits?

 Because sprouts are living, growing food sources, they have a rich supply of enzymes.
 This quality makes sprouts easily assimilated and metabolized by the body.
 Sprouts are a powerhouse of nutrition that your body can easily utilize.

-In fact, sprouting can actually increase the nutritional value of grains and seeds, like increasing phosphorus, calcium, iron, and other minerals inside the seed.
+In fact, sprouting can actually increase the nutritional value of grains and seeds.
+For example, it helps increase phosphorus, calcium, iron, and other minerals inside the seed.

 What do I need to get started?